-The Contractor shall assume responsibility for the Sawtelle Street Facility (also known as, Technical Support Buildings (TSB) and Technical Support Annex (TSA)) lease and property taxes located in Idaho Falls, with the exception of janitorial services provided via a separate DOE prime contract.
+The Contractor shall assume responsibility for the Sawtelle Street Facility (also known as, Technical Support Buildings (TSB) and Technical Support Annex (TSA)) lease and property taxes located in Idaho Falls, including janitorial services.
 The Contractor shall provide the same office space for the DOE Inspector General and current INL contractor at TSB-TSA as was being provided at the effective date of the transition task order.